Pearls from artists* # 350

 Comments are welcome!

-Posted on May 1, 2019, in An Artist's Life, India, Inspiration, Pearls from Artists, Photography, Quotes and tagged active, Ahmedabad, Arnheim, around, awarenedd, “Darsan: Seeing the Divine Image in India”, borders, catch, Diana L. Eck, distant, echoes, eminently, explore, focusing, found, Hindu, India, invisible, language, looking, notion, object, occupation, passive, places, seeing, surfacs, texture, touch, touching, trace, visual data.
+Posted on May 1, 2019, in 2019, An Artist's Life, India, Inspiration, Pearls from Artists, Photography, Quotes and tagged active, Ahmedabad, Arnheim, around, awarenedd, “Darsan: Seeing the Divine Image in India”, borders, catch, Diana L. Eck, distant, echoes, eminently, explore, focusing, found, Hindu, India, invisible, language, looking, notion, object, occupation, passive, places, seeing, surfacs, texture, touch, touching, trace, visual data.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 350.